distortedfuzz/advanced_ray_tracer/README.md

 # Advanced Ray Tracer
 This is a CPU ray tracer with many features.
-All following images with the specified features were all rendered by it.
+The following images with the specified features were all rendered by it.
 The ray tracer also uses the BVH acceleration structure.
-Check out the blog series of this project for further information about the features, the time it took to render these scenes and more: https://medium.com/@Ksatese
+Check out the blog series of this project for further information about the features, the time it took to render these scenes, and more: https://medium.com/@Ksatese

 This project uses tinyxml, tinyexr, happly and stb_image.